 So I know how much carbon I’m releasing to energize my house.
 Now what?

 Carbon offsets can be purchased at anywhere from $2.75 to $99 per ton.
 The Nature Conservancy sells offsets for $20/ton, but their offsets (tree planting) take up to 70 years to realize.
 I pollute today, I pay today, the pollution accumulates and warms the planet, and 70 years from now when the trees grow up my offsets get realized?
-Sounds like to little, to late.
-I can’t image falling for that
+Sounds like too little, too late.
+I can’t image falling for that scam plan.

 Reducing usage sounds like a better idea.